 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-9 Trees, Flowers, or Condolences have been shared with support of Jefferson's family - View on Tribute Wall
+9 Trees, Flowers, or Condolences have been shared with support of Michael's family - View on Tribute Wall

-Besides his parents, he was preceded in death by his sister, Cathy Heaver Hunt.
+Michael was preceded in death by his parents.

-Family and friends may visit www.rossisantuccifh.com to view this obituary or send condolences to Bear’s family.
+Family and friends may visit www.rossisantuccifh.com to view this obituary and send condolences to Michael’s family.